MHuesler/portfolio2022/README.md

 Hey👋.
 Visit my portfolio site [here](http://www.maximhuesler.com/).

-This site was built using the nextjs framework with react.
+This project was built using the nextjs framework with react.

 You can run the project with `npm run dev`.